ygemici/osz/docs/messages.md

     uint64_t arg5);
 ```

-It's an effective assembly implementation of copying msg_t into the queue and handle start / end indeces.
+It's an efficient assembly implementation of copying msg_t into the queue and handle start / end indeces.
 The `msg_sends()`
 function calls it after it had mapped the destination's task message queue temporarily.

 From userspace the message queue routines can be accessed via `syscall` instruction on x86_64 platform.
 The low level user library